EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 To test the container inside the CES test VM, first log into the CES test VM following [Accessing EIDF](../../../access).

+!!! note

+    While use of the CES test VM is optional, it is strongly recommended, to give you confidence that your container will successfully run within your Safe Haven.

 ### 3.1 Pull container

 Containers can only be used using shell commands.
-Containers can only be pulled from the GHCR into the SHS using the CES tools `ces-pull` command so this command should be used within the CES test VM too.
+Containers can only be pulled from the GHCR into your Safe Haven using the CES tools `ces-pull` command so this command should be used within the CES test VM too.
 The `ces-pull` command accesses a SHS container pull proxy service through which containers are pulled.
 The container pull proxy service only allows containers to be pulled from authorised container registries - this is why your containers must be pushed to GHCR, as described above.

 You can pull a container from your GHCR repository using the `ces-pull` command: